gwiedeman/eadmachine/README.md

 ![component level description](docs/component_level_description.png)

-To enter component-level description, such as a file inventory for a series, you must have first entered you Map of Collection Hierarchy and clicked the ìCreate Container Listî button.
+To enter component-level description, such as a file inventory for a series, you must have first entered you Map of Collection Hierarchy and clicked the ‚ÄúCreate Container List‚Äù button.

 A new sheet should have appeared with the component name.
 Navigate to this sheet and fill whatever component-level description you would like on the top of the sheet.

 If the component you are describing, say, directly contains only subseries and no files or items, leave the large table on the bottom blank.

-If the component you are describing contains files or items, enter either ìfileî or ìitemî or another term to identify the level of the items you will enter into the large table at the bottom.
+If the component you are describing contains files or items, enter either ‚Äúfile‚Äù or ‚Äúitem‚Äù or another term to identify the level of the items you will enter into the large table at the bottom.

 The RecordID field is designed to be a unique identifier for each file or item.
 You may use the default formula designed to combine the Container and Unit numbers.
 If you use the formula, the ID visible will be combined with the Series # and the Collection ID to create a unique identifier.